IanPsheaSmith/Haiti_MosqAbundanceStudy/README.md

   - Daily mosquito count data
   - Latitude and longitude coordinates of trap locations
   - Matched environmental covariate data extracted using species-specific buffer radii
-  The covariates include climatic, ecological, and anthropogenic factors aligned with the temporal resolution of trapping events.
+  The covariates include ecological factors aligned with the spatiotemporal resolution of trapping events.

 - **Modeling and Figure Code (.Rmd file)**
   The `.Rmd` file contains all code used to: